Finding Myself Again

 - Food is fuel.
 I am sure that all of us can agree that after diagnosis, food was a tricky thing.
 Learning how to count carbs and figure out how much insulin to give for certain foods can be very frustrating.
 It wasn’t until I started diligently writing down what foods worked for me or what foods sent my blood sugars into a frenzy that I started to have a sense of normalcy with my workouts.
 The tighter control I gained over my blood sugar, the more progress I saw in the gym.
 I think this process of finding what foods work for you is key to really preparing your body to be trained and conditioned like you would like it to be.
 Choosing wholesome carbs over processed carbs or making sure your protein intake is satisfactory to help fuel your body is crucial for bouncing back from being diagnosed with type 1.

 Onward + upward

-I am 5 months into this diabetic journey of mine and I can honestly and proudly say that I have regained my life back.
-My physique has far surpassed what it was when I was training before Type 1 and I can contribute this to the fact that this diagnosis made me appreciate and utilize every second of my time I get to spend in the gym.
-I feel stronger both mentally and physically and I have Type 1 to thank for that.
+I am five months into this diabetic journey of mine and I can honestly and proudly say that I have regained my life back.
+My physique has far surpassed what it was when I was training before type 1 and I can contribute this to the fact that this diagnosis made me appreciate and utilize every second of my time I get to spend in the gym.
+I feel stronger both mentally and physically and I have type 1 to thank for that.

 There are days where I do not want to have this disease but I try to put everything into perspective.
 I may not be the person I was pre-diagnosis but the person I am now has far surpassed the old me.
 It is a fight every day but it pushes you past your limits, past your comfort zone.
 It makes you change in ways that you may have never seen yourself changing.
 It is more than just a diagnosis, it is a turning point to being a better version of yourself every day.